Introduction

 Example instruction:

-Use the sample emails provided to influence the tone, structure, and style of the emails you write to this prospect.
 Do not copy any of the content within the sample emails - instead use it to help craft emails that sound 'on brand' from our company.

 Option 2: Content + Style Reference